Adyaprana/Rasaalaya/README.md

 - **Adding Restaurants**: Edit the `default_restaurants` list in `app.py` or connect to a real database.

 ## 🤝 Contributing

-Thank you for considering contributing!
-Please follow these steps:

 1. **Fork the repository**
 2. **Create a branch**:
    ```bash